duracellko/azure-pipelines-agent-deployment/docs/Create_build_agent_image.md

 ## Create build pipeline

 When you commit all the changes and push the branch to GitHub, you are ready to create Azure Pipeline to build the image.
+The build is very simple, it just runs Packer to build the image.

 1. In Azure DevOps select **Pipelines** from menu and then **Builds**.
 2. Click **New build pipeline**.